-The Debtor Assistance Project ("DAP") is a bankruptcy clinic available at both the district’s courthouses as well as a satellite location in Easton, Maryland.
-This clinic was formed to assist current and potential pro se debtors.
+The Debtor Assistance Project ("DAP") is a bankruptcy clinic administered in both in-person and virtual formats to assist current and potential pro se debtors.
 One of the goals of the DAP is to reach out to debtors at or before intake, to prevent unnecessary filings and give debtors a first-hand look at the importance of working with an experienced bankruptcy attorney.
-The DAP provides debtors with the opportunity to pre-schedule an appointment to meet with an attorney for a free half-hour consult.
-Volunteer attorneys staff the DAP in two-hour shifts (e.g., 10:00 a.m. to 12:00 p.m. and 12:00 p.m. to 2:00 p.m.).
+The DAP provides debtors with the opportunity to pre-schedule an appointment to meet with an attorney for a free half-hour consultation.

-At the appointment, volunteer attorneys should be available to answer questions, review filings, and address other matters that pro se debtors may encounter.
+At the appointment, volunteer attorneys (volunteers) will answer questions, review filings, and address other matters that pro se debtors may encounter.
 To ensure volunteers are capable of answering questions at the clinic, the DAP requires volunteers have 3 years of bankruptcy experience.
 If a volunteer has less than 3 years of experience but feels competent to staff the DAP, a waiver of this policy may be granted.
 For more information about the experience policy, please review the DAP Experience Policy.
-Please note that attorneys are not expected to answer all debtor questions.
-The DAP hopes to answer questions that can reasonably be answered within a half-hour consultation and to provide direction and guidance to debtors on how to proceed after the consultation (i.e. what to expect in their case if they continue without an attorney).

 Baltimore’s DAP office - located on the 1st floor next to the Probation and Pretrial Office at 101 West Lombard St. Baltimore, MD 21201